Hotter than Death Valley: Europe burns, sweats in record heat

 One man died while competing on Saturday in a cycling race in the southwestern Ariege region, in the foothills of the Pyrenees.
 The 53-year-old crashed after feeling unwell, local public prosecutor Laurent Dumaine said on Sunday, adding police were investigating the precise cause of death.

-The race was called off after several participants were taken sick due to the heat, organizers said.
+The race was called off after several participants were taken sick due to the heat, organisers said.

 Another cyclist died in the southern region of Vaucluse, with authorities attributing the man’s collapse to the heatwave.